Community Vitality Program

 For the Community Vitality Program, community is defined as a group of people who share a readiness to act on a community need/opportunity and a shared geography.
 Examples of shared geography may include an unincorporated area in a township, partnering towns, a neighborhood association, a single city, or adjoining counties.

-All Community Vitality Program applications will be carefully considered by a review panel of Purdue Extension staff and external partners.
-Scoring will be guided by a rubric, which we encourage communities to request and review as they write their application.
-Communities will be informed of their selection status for the Community Vitality Program in April 2026.
+All Community Vitality Program applications are being carefully considered by a review panel of Purdue Extension staff and external partners.
+Scoring is guided by a rubric that communities could request and review during the application window.
+Communities applying for the inaugural cohort of the Community Vitality Program will be informed of their selection status in April 2026.

 Jeff Walker, Community Vitality Specialist